Leibniz-HBI/ukraine_twitter_data/README.md

 * ~~Russian~~ (not yet started)
 * ~~Ukrainian~~ (not yet started)

+After the backfill is completed, we plan to collect data every day.

 To comply with Twitter TOS and protect people who have decided to delete their tweets, we share tweet IDs, creation date, and metadata about our collection methods and dates only.

 ### How was this data collected?